kaaarolin/Terraform-Azure-Portfolio/README.md

 ## Prerequisites

+- WSL (Windows Subsystem for Linux) with Ubuntu
 - Terraform installed
 - Azure CLI installed and logged in (`az login`)
 - Docker Hub account with a pushed image